 This article is part of an Essential Guide, our editor-selected collection of our best articles, videos and other content on this topic.
 Explore more in this guide:

-- One entrepreneur's journey with SAP Business One and beer
+- SAP Business One and Beer: An entrepreneur's journey

 Explore other sections in this guide:

 - 1. - Using technology to solve business problems

 - 2. - Using technology to redefine and streamline business strategies

 Ryan Hilliard wants to minimize the time he spends dealing with IT systems, despite prior stints as a tech entrepreneur, de facto systems integrator and help desk administrator for his family.
 He's turned to SAP Business One to free up more time for what he wants to do -- brew beer.
 Lots of it.

 "I don't want to be sitting back and writing queries," Hilliard says.
 "I want to brew beer."